bradenaw/backpressure/README.md

 At the heart of any semaphore or rate limiter is indeed a queue, and the types provided in this package use CoDel as their queueing policy to avoid accidentally introducing buffer bloat while trying to solve load management problems.

+# Prioritization

+If we're going to reject requests in an overload, we may as well be discerning about which requests to reject.
+Systems usually have quite a bit of low-priority traffic flowing through them, for example background jobs, backfills, and verifiers.
+During an overload, we should sacrifice these requests first to ensure that the highest-priority requests, usually those that a user might be waiting for, can be served successfully.

+Types in this package are all prioritized.
+In practice, they work best when prioritization is relatively coarse and only a small handful of different priorities are used.
+Four has proven to work well, for example:

+- **Critical** - A user is waiting and critical user flows are functional, if severely degraded, if only Critical requests are served.

+- **High** - A user is waiting, and this request is important to the overall experience.
+The default for anything that a user might see.

+- **Medium** - No user is directly waiting, or the request is noncritical to the experience.
+  Examples: type-ahead search suggestions, asynchronous work.

+- **Low** - This is a request that is content to consume only leftover capacity, and may wait until off-peak when there is more capacity available.
+Examples: daily batch jobs, continuous verification, one-offs, backfills.